awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-wafv2-webacl.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Scope`  <a name="cfn-wafv2-webacl-scope"></a>
 Specifies whether this is for an AWS CloudFront distribution or for a regional application\.
 A regional application can be an Application Load Balancer \(ALB\) or an API Gateway stage\.
 Valid Values are `CLOUDFRONT` and `REGIONAL`\.
+If `CLOUDFRONT` is used the resource must be created in the us-east-1 region\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)